Who We Are

 the who and why of the databranch

 Kate has worked with a range of social enterprises on strategy design, organizational development, and ocean conservation.
-She's currently the Ocean Data Fellow at The Nature Conservancy.
-She held a 2016 residency at the open science space Manylabs (where she hosted the first-ever San Francisco Fishackathon).
+She was an Ocean Data Fellow at The Nature Conservancy and a 2016 resident at the open science space Manylabs (where she hosted the first-ever San Francisco Fishackathon).
 Past jobs include Program Officer for the Gordon and Betty Moore Foundation’s Marine Conservation Initiative, NRDC Ocean Policy Analyst, and Sea Grant Fellow on the U.S. Senate Commerce Committee.

 Aman is an independent consultant who helps clients design and implement data products and machine learning systems.
 He’s an affiliate at The Data Guild (thedataguild.com), a team of creative professionals that serve clients from startups to Fortune 500 companies, and in industries including energy, finance, tech, non-profit and healthcare.
 With a background in engineering and physics, he combines technical skills and business experience to contribute to data products with a strong social impact.
 He is a founder of the San Francisco Bay Area chapter of DataKind (datakind.org), a non-profit dedicated to helping NGOs and other organizations tackle data science problems.